Learn more about Pile's General Terms and Conditions

 Customers can only be sole proprietors and businesses within the meaning of § 14 BGB.
 The Pile T&Cs do not apply to consumers in the sense of § 13 BGB.
 Further restrictions (e.g. regarding the legal form, the commercial register entry or the country of origin of the Customer) may result from regulatory requirements and business policy considerations of Pile or its Third Parties.

 2.SUBJECT MATTER OF THE CONTRACT

 The subject of the Pile Contract is the use of Pile Services.
-With the support of Pile, the Customer enters into a fixed-term deposit with the partner bank.
-Pile provides the Customer with access to an overview of their fixed-term deposits via a dashboard via the application provided by Pile.
+With the support of Pile, the Customer can open a Pile Account with its Payment Service Provider and/or open deposit accounts with a Partner Bank and/or enter into a fixed-term deposit with a Partner Bank.
+Pile provides the Customer with access to their Pile Account, to an overview of their fixed-term deposits and other products via a dashboard in the Pile Web Application.

 3.SCOPE OF SERVICES

 Pile owes to the Customer only those Pile Services which are listed as Pile Services in the, at the relevant time, current Prices and Services List.
 Pile does not conduct any banking business and does not provide any financial or payment services as defined in the German Banking Act (KWG) or the German Payment Services Supervision Act (ZAG).
 Moreover, Pile does not provide any asset management or securities services regulated under the Securities Trading Act (WpHG).